Living Proof Album Review – Canadian Beats

 Emma Cook’s 5 Favourite Things with Allen Bell on Phuket Radio:

-Thanks to a recent FACTOR grant, Indie pop songstress Emma Cook has finished recording her fourth album with producer Dean Drouillard (Royal Wood), the first single of which got her into the second round of the CBC Searchlight competition in 2017 and an official showcase at Toronto’s Indie Week.
-Chosen to be part of the Export Development Program at this years FMO Conference, Emma will be spending the next year touring and promoting her early 2018 release Living Proof.
+Indie pop songstress Emma Cook released her fourth album with producer Dean Drouillard (Royal Wood), the first single of which got her into the second round of the CBC Searchlight competition in 2017 and an official showcase at Toronto’s Indie Week.
+Chosen to be part of the Export Development Program at last years FMO Conference, Emma spent the last year touring and promoting her early 2018 release Living Proof.

 In early 2016 Emma began writing songs again.
 “They just started pouring out of me” she said, “I was channeling all of the loss and frustration, all of the pain and hardship of the last few years.”
-Thanks to a recent FACTOR grant, Emma has finished recording her fourth album with producer Dean Drouillard (Royal Wood), the first single of which got her into the second round of the CBC Searchlight competition.
-Emma looks forward to a busy year ahead with an official Indie Week showcase and being part of the Export Development program and the FMO Conference before releasing her new album and embarking on a Canadian and international tour.
+Thanks to a FACTOR grant, Emma released her fourth album with producer Dean Drouillard (Royal Wood), the first single of which got her into the second round of the CBC Searchlight competition.
+Emma’s Living Proof tour included a headlining show at the National Arts Centre in Ottawa, live performances on CTV, Global, CBC’s Ottawa Morning and multiple radio interviews.